 Overseen by a 13-member Board of Trustees, the library receives partial funding from the city of Hallowell; residents of this community may have free library cards.
 All others must pay a yearly non-resident fee of $40.

 Adult and children’s programming is presented throughout the year, including a Children’s Story and Craft Hour for 2-5 year olds (younger and older siblings welcome), Wednesday mornings, 10:30-11:30.
-There is also a Summer Reading Program for children ages six thru twelve.
+There is also a Summer and Winter Reading Program open for all ages.

-Our staff includes a part-time director, and four part-time staff, who all wear many hats, though each has his or her special area of expertise.
+Our staff includes a part-time director, and three part-time staff, who all wear many hats, though each has his or her special area of expertise.